yieldi-labs/docs/yieldi+mpc.md

 * Yield owners should withdraw (reduced bridged assets)
 * Nodes should bond more (for yield)

-Usecases
+User Stories
-* A user with BTC wants to deposit in a wrappedBTC yield vault on some other chain, and be streamed back yield.
+* A user with BTC wants to deposit in a wrappedBTC yield vault on some other chain, and be streamed back BTC yield.
 * A user with ETH wants to stake, and delegate security to an AVS to earn yield, streamed back in USDC
 * A user with an ETH address wants to have a TON memecoin balance